 TIP: I apply several light layers of a simple sugar and water glaze with a pastry brush ~ the first layer sinks right into the warm cake, and the subsequent layers build on each other to form a nice sweet crust.

 One note ~ be sure to prep your bundt pan well, especially if it’s an intricate one, like mine.
 I brushed mine with melted butter and then dusted it with flour.
 My pan is from Nordic Ware, and I love it because the pans are heavy and cook evenly.
-Mine is call STAINED GLASS.
+Mine is called Stained Glass.
 Its intricate lines are good for light glazes like this one, or a dusting of powdered sugar or cocoa powder that will highlight the pattern.
+The right bundt pan can make a cake look spectacular with no effort or design skill on your part!

-Gingerbread is a favorite of mine…the scent of that particular spice mix plus the molasses just screams the holidays to me. if you love it too, you should try my GINGERBREAD CRUMBCAKE, or my GINGERBREAD FRENCH TOAST ~ they’re just two more excuses to eat gingerbread first thing in the morning ;)
+Gingerbread is a favorite of mine…the scent of that particular spice mix plus the molasses just screams the holidays to me.
+But I start enjoying it the minute fall hits…

 - 2 cups all purpose flour